Smart Card Digging Utilities

 -p-a-s-s-w-o-r-d instead of

 70 61 73 73 77 6F 72 64.

-SMACADU were written as Windows console applications to be compiled with Microsoft Visual C compiler.
-If you want to port these utilities to gcc/Linux then feel free to do so.
-The source code is provided below.
+Originally, SMACADU is a set of Windows console applications to compile with Microsoft Visual C compiler.
+If you want to port these utilities to GCC/Linux, then feel free to do so.
+The source code is below.